-The Board's action on Tuesday, Nov.
+The Board of Education’s action on Tuesday, Nov.
 17, 2015 followed a yearlong study by a Facilities Committee, which was made up of parents and principals from all parts of Canyons District and assembled to give recommendations to the Board on short- and long-term school facility needs district-wide.
 The Board approved four of the five Facility Committee recommendations in its vote.

 Why were the changes necessary?

-Boundary changes are never undertaken lightly, but are sometimes necessary to accommodate population shifts and growth, and to ensure that all students have access to high quality instruction in safe learning environments.
-These boundary adjustments will balance enrollments at Canyons District high schools by: slowing future growth at Hillcrest and Corner Canyon high schools, which are over-capacity and using portable classrooms to accommodate students; boosting enrollment at Alta and Jordan high, which are under-capacity; and preserving the current rate of enrollment growth at Brighton High.
-Balanced enrollment maximizes use of taxpayer-financed school buildings and maintains equity in access to academic programs, which, in Utah are funded on a per-pupil basis.
+Boundary changes are never undertaken lightly, but are sometimes necessary to accommodate population shifts and growth and to ensure that all students have access to high-quality instruction.
+These boundary adjustments will balance enrollments at Canyons District high schools by slowing future growth at Hillcrest and Corner Canyon high schools, which are using portable classrooms to accommodate student growth; boosting enrollment at Alta and Jordan high, and preserving the current rate of enrollment growth at Brighton High.
+Balanced enrollment maximizes use of taxpayer-financed school buildings and maintains equity in access to academic programs, which are funded in Utah on a per-pupil basis.